Please note: This is Ep.5

 1984 – 1988

 My parents had made many friends in the area.
 They were all young, lively couples, mostly Indian immigrants via East Africa, too, who had kids around the same age as us, mostly sons.
-I was one of only a couple of girls in the big group of boys so I was a right little tom-boy.
+I was one of only a couple of girls in the big group of boys, so I was a right little, what they used to say back then, ‘tom-boy’.
 I wasn’t into dresses or playing with dolls.
 I had short hair and I played card games, cricket, football, snooker and pool.
 We rode around on our bikes together, chasing down the ice-cream van man.
 We loved watching kung-fu movies and we used to re-enact our favourite moves from WWF wrestling and have arm wrestling matches, which although I was a skinny little thing, I often won, by the way.